jesseward/plex-lastfm-scrobbler/README.md

 **Linux, OSX**

 It is recommended (but not required) that you install this into a virtualenvironment.
+This can be done as such.

 ```
-virtualenv ~/.virtualenvs/plex-lastfm-scrobber
+virtualenv ~/.virtualenvs/plex-lastfm-scrobbler
-source ~/.virtualenvs/plex-lastfm-scrobber/bin/activate
+source ~/.virtualenvs/plex-lastfm-scrobbler/bin/activate
 ```

+Installing via `pip` or `easy_install` is supported.
+For example :`pip install plex-lastfm-scrobbler` or `easy_install plex-lastfm-scrobbler`.

-Fetch and install the source from the github repo.
+If you wish to run development builds, fetch and install the source from the github repo.
 ```
 git clone https://github.com/jesseward/plex-lastfm-scrobbler.git
 cd plex-lastfm-scrobbler
 python setup.py install
+pip install -r dev_requirements.txt # for mock/testing packages.
 ```

 Alternatively, you can fetch the latest zip from github